hannahniese/simulating-vaccinations/code/README.md

 # Code Folder

-Your code goes here.
-You could also replace the content of this file with something more meaningful such as a brief explanation of the code structure
+The code of the simulation.
+For a detailed desciption please read readme.txt